 function is a lifecycle function that is automatically called by the OpenUI5 framework when an instance of the control is created.
 We’ll use this function to initialize the control and prepare its contents for display.

-property is an object that determines how the control is rendered.
+property expects an object that defines how the control is rendered.
 It is invoked initially by the OpenUI5 framework and each time a property of the control is changed.
 The renderer

 object has two properties: apiVersion